dehazing/DNDM/README.md

-# DMADN
+# DMDN
-Unlabeled images used in DMADN
+Unlabeled images used in DMDN